Amid growing duties, shrinking Minneapolis firefighter ranks raises concern

 Tyner said he is working with Frey to find a solution to the department's staff size.

 "I am pursuing additional personnel above our current authorized strength to increase efficiency, spread out run volume in the downtown area and reduce overtime expenditures," he said.
-Ultimately, "though we do staff four on the engines when the staffing is available, there is no plan to do that on a daily basis in the foreseeable future."
+He added, "Though we do staff four on the engines when the staffing is available, there is no plan to do that on a daily basis in the foreseeable future."